 - Choose your device type (Android, iPhone) and click “Next” to reveal a QR code

-- Open the Authenticator app on your device
+- Open the Google Authenticator app on your device

 - Scan the QR code that is open in your browser

-There you have it, you now have the added security of a 2-step login process with the ease of a code generator on your mobile device.
+There you have it, you now have the added security of a 2-step login process with the ease of a code generator (Google Authenticator) on your mobile device.

-- You are only allowed to set up one device at a time as an authenticator,
+- You are only allowed to set up one device at a time under Google Authenticator.
+It is possible to export your settings from one phone to another.

-- Make sure to never set this up on a publicly shared device,
+- Never set this up on a publicly shared device

-- I recommend adding a password to your device if you set up this feature, remember that security is only as good as the person keeping it.
+- Keep a strong password on your device if you set up this feature and do not share it.
+Security is only as good as the person keeping it.

 Now that you have this setup, tell us what you think.
 How are you using this in your daily life?
 What other security measures do you take?
 Hit us up in the comments to share the knowledge.